-A student or Australian Apprentice does not qualify for Incidentals Allowance in the following circumstances:

-- the student is enrolled in an Australian Apprenticeship Access Programme course; or - the student or Australian Apprentice does not commence study in an approved course or apprenticeship, traineeship or trainee apprenticeship.
+A student or Australian Apprentice does not qualify for Incidentals Allowance if s/he does not commence study in an approved course or apprenticeship, traineeship or trainee apprenticeship.

 82.2.2 Concurrent Awards

 Where a student or Australian Apprentice is studying simultaneous courses, apprenticeship, traineeship or trainee apprenticeship and holds more than one Award over the same period, Incidentals Allowance is payable in respect of each Award.
 See 14.3 Concurrent Awards.